THE FESTIVALS AND SACRED DAYS OF YAHWEH

 The debate among various early Christian assemblies over which days they should observe and over exactly how and when these festivals should be kept was ongoing for centuries.
 Indeed, many of the issues faced by Christians during the second and subsequent centuries remain with us to this day.
 One of the objects of this investigation, therefore, is to get to the bottom of what has caused so much disagreement and confusion.

-After providing our introduction to the three volumes and some preliminary definitions, Volume I serves two basic functions: (1) to answer the question of whether or not the festivals and sacred days of Yahweh are required for Christians under grace and (2) to examine the background and controversy surrounding the various practices of Passover (Phasekh) and Pentecost (Shabuath).
+After providing our introduction, Volume I serves two basic functions: (1) to answer the question of whether or not the festivals and sacred days of Yahweh are required for Christians under grace and (2) to examine the background and controversy surrounding the various practices of Passover (Phasekh) and Pentecost (Shabuath).

 Required Under Grace?